NCERT Solutions Class 11 English The Third and Final Continent – Free PDF Download

 The bond of affection between Mrs Croft and the narrator evolves when he prepares soup for dinner for the old lady and takes good care of her.
 The bond is also clearly visible when he introduces his wife, Mala, for the first time to the old woman, and she appreciates him for being a responsible man.

 1. Living abroad is challenging in many ways.

 A few things which one should consider while shifting abroad to settle are –

-1. Shifting abroad becomes difficult as identity crisis is one among the various important concerns.
-The person would always be treated as a second hand citizen.
-People from England, France or Australia would never accept the Asian people to reside there.
+1. Shifting abroad becomes difficult as identity crisis is one of the various important concerns.
+The person would always be treated as a second-rate citizen.
+People from England, France or Australia would never accept Asian people residing there.
 The feeling of multiculturalism and diaspora exists even if one gets citizenship and settles there forever.

 4. The variations in food, climate and standard of living play an important role.
-People often face financial crunch as there is a huge gap between the earned income and the type of life they wish to lead.
-Health, education, etc. are also costly which makes the people unsuitable and hence, unwelcome in a nation.
+People often face a financial crunch as there is a huge gap between the earned income and the type of life they wish to lead.
+Health, education, etc., are also costly, which makes the people unsuitable and hence, unwelcome in a nation.